shreygtm3-png/universe.sql/README.md

-Perfect.
-I've updated the README.md to include your specific filename and GitHub profile.
-This is ready to be copied directly into your repository.

 Celestial Universe Database
 A PostgreSQL relational database containing structured information about the cosmos, including galaxies, stars, planets, and moons.
 This project demonstrates relational database design, table relationships, and data integrity.